ibm-cloud-docs/monitoring/captures.md

 ## Deleting a capture
-{: #delete}
+{: #captures_delete}

 Complete the following steps to delete a capture file:

 1. Navigate to the *CAPTURES* section in the web UI.
-For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).
+For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-launch#launch).
 2. Identify and select the capture file that you want to delete.
 3. Click **Delete**.

 ## Exploring a capture
-{: #explore}
+{: #captures_explore}

 Complete the following steps to explore a capture file:

 1. Navigate to the *CAPTURES* section in the web UI.
-For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).
+For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-launch#launch).
 2. Identify and select the capture file that contains the data for the host that you want to analyze.
 3. Click **EXPLORE**.

 ## Downloading a capture
-{: #download}
+{: #captures_download}

 Complete the following steps to download a capture file:

 1. Navigate to the *CAPTURES* section in the web UI.
-For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).
+For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-launch#launch).
 2. Identify and select the capture file that contains the data that you want to download.
 3. Click **DOWNLOAD**.

 ## Chisels
-{: #chisels}
+{: #captures_chisels}

 A Sysdig chisel is a script that is written in Lua, a scripting language.
 You can use it to analyze data in a capture file.